kukuu/digital-twin-v2/LLM-SPYDER-code-documentation.md

   .order("timestamp", { ascending: false })
   .limit(20);
 ```
-    - Queries Supabase for the 20 most recent readings from the specified meter.
+    i.
+Queries Supabase for the 20 most recent readings from the specified meter.

-    - Throws an error if no data exists.
+    ii.
+Throws an error if no data exists.

 - Step 2: Generate Embeddings
 ```